From 2 Kings 18-19

-Shortly after, “The angel of the Lord went out and put to death a hundred and eighty-five thousand in the Assyrian camp.
-When the people got up the next morning—there were all the dead bodies!
+Shortly after, the Angel of the Lord went out and put to death a hundred and eighty-five thousand in the Assyrian camp.
+When the people got up the next morning, all they saw were countless bodies.
 So Sennacherib king of Assyria broke camp and withdrew.
 He returned to Nineveh and stayed there.
-His sons Adrammelek and Sharezer killed him with the sword, and they escaped to the land of Ararat.”
+His sons Adrammelek and Sharezer later killed him with the sword, and they escaped to the land of Ararat.

-This took great faith from Hezekiah, but God delivered him because he trusted the Lord in spite of what he saw.
-Let us take a leaf from him and not think whatever it is that we are facing is too difficult for God to deal with.
-Remember with Him ALL things are possible.
+Hezekiah rejoiced in the Lord’s deliverance.
+This crisis required great faith from him, but God saved the people because their king trusted the Lord in spite of what he saw.
+Let us take a leaf from him and not think what we are facing is too difficult for God.
+Remember with him ALL things are possible.

 Illustration By Damien F. Mackey